Built-in Plugin

 Configuration Examples

-Write variables needed by subsequent tasks to file, then read file with this built-in task to export as environment variables for use by subsequent tasks.
+Write some variables needed for subsequent tasks to a file, then use this built-in task to read the file and export it as environment variables for use in subsequent tasks.

 {